Wei Yi: 2017

 In January, Wei Yi participated again in the annual traditional Tata Steel Tournament finishing fifth.

 In May, Wei Yi won the Chinese championship for the third time in a row with a score of 8½/11 (+6 =5 -0).

 In July, he won his first super-tournament at the 8th Danzhou Super-GM event ahead of the likes of Ding Liren, Vassily Ivanchuk and Yu Yangyi with 6½/9, a full point clear of the field.

 2018

 In December, Wei Yi won the Asian Continental Championship in Makati, the Philippines.
-He scored 6½/9 points and took the title on tiebreak from M.Amin Tabatabaei and Lê Quang Liêm.
+He scored 6½/9 points and took the title on tiebreak from Amin Tabatabaei and Lê Quang Liêm.
 Thanks to this achievement Wei also qualified for the FIDE World Cup 2019.

 2019

 In December 2019, Wei Yi reached the finals of the fourth stage of the prestigious FIDE Grand Prix 2019 Tournament (after outplaying David Navara in the semi-finals on tie-breaks), losing to Ian Nepomniachtchi.
+He came sixth place overall in the tournament.

+2022

+Wei Yi was runner-up in the FTX Road to Miami tournament, losing to Levon Aronian in the finals.

+2023

+In September, Wei Yi won a gold medal in the Men's individual rapid event at 2022 Asian Games, with a score of 7½/9.

+2024

+In January, Wei Yi won the Tata Steel Chess Tournament 2024 after defeating Nodirbek Abdusattorov and Gukesh D in the tiebreaks.
+With this result, he achieved his personal best rating of 2755, ranked 9th in the world.

+In May, Wei Yi came second place overall in the 2024 Superbet Rapid & Blitz Poland tournament with a score of 25½.
+He came first in the Rapid section of the tournament.

+Wei Yi played on board two for China at the 45th Chess Olympiad, scoring 6½/10 (+5−2=3) with a performance rating of 2742.

+2025

+Wei Yi finished 6th in Tata Steel Chess Tournament 2025, scoring 7 points.
+He was undefeated with 12 draws and 1 win.
+He finished 3rd in Prague International Chess Festival 2025.

+At the Chess World Cup 2025, Wei Yi defeated Kacper Piorun 2-0 in the second round.
+He then went on to defeat Benjamin Gledura 2.5-1.5, Parham Maghsoodloo 5-3, and Samuel Sevian 1.5-0.5 in the third, fourth and fifth round respectively.
+In the Quarterfinals, he defeated Arjun Erigaisi 2.5-1.5 to reach the Semifinals for the first time.
+He is set to play against Andrey Esipenko.